kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 However, we have two problems here:

 * These tests run too long.
-Each test takes around 4 or so seconds, so we need to wait for the results each time.
+Each test takes around 4 or 2 seconds accordingly, so we need to wait for the results each time.
 Such an approach is not very efficient.

 * We can't rely on the exact time the solution runs, because it still takes additional time to warm up, run the surrounding code etc.